 One of the things that really brightens up my life is to see youngsters out and about with their mum (dad, nan, grandad, etc.), looking happy and with not a care in the world, seeing their life and circumstances as being no different to that of any other child.

 Of course, all children are born equal.
 But, sadly, the gulf between those born into the few and those born into the many, starts to grow immediately after their birth – increasing with every passing day.
 The life experiences of the few – of being born into abundance and unearned privilege – setting them apart from those born into varying degrees of struggle, need, want and deprivation – the many.

-And, while I can accept such was inevitable in times gone by, the same cannot be said of the modern, 21st century world, the status quo of a bygone age having outlived its time.
-The power, dominance and privileged way of life afforded the few – courtesy of their ill-gotten, accumulated wealth – now, an obscenity.
+And, while I can accept such was inevitable in times gone by, the same cannot be said of the modern, 21st century world – the status quo of a bygone age having outlived its time.
+The power, dominance and privileged way of life afforded the few, courtesy of their ill-gotten, accumulated wealth, having now become an obscenity.

 But then again, on reflection, perhaps best not to hold ones’ breath on that one!